 Guidance Notes for Applicants

-To apply please send a CV, Personal Statement (2 sides of A4 max) and details of two references to:
+To apply please send a CV, Cover Letter identifying your experience and skills (with specific examples) relevant to this role (2 sides of A4 max) and details of two references to: firstname.lastname@example.org

-The closing date for receipt of completed applications is 5pm, 14th February 2018
+The closing date for receipt of completed applications is Midday, 24th May 2019

-Please insert APPLICATION FOR PRODUCER as the subject.
+Please insert APPLICATION FOR SENIOR PRODUCER as the subject.

 Iris Theatre have ongoing schemes for Emerging Artists to get involved with us as well as rolling work experience opportunities in theatre administration, production and marketing.
 Check out our Volunteering page to find out more.